gordonbrander/Classic/README.markdown

-# Classic

-Obvious inheritance for JavaScript.
+# Classic: obvious inheritance for JavaScript

 Classic gives you three types of inheritance:

-* Classical inheritance through prototype chaining
+* **Classical inheritance** through prototype chaining
-* Multiple inheritance through object composition
+* **Multiple inheritance** through object composition
-* Prototypal inheritance through a cross-browser polyfill for [Object.prototype.create](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object/create)
+* **Prototypal inheritance** through a cross-browser polyfill for [Object.prototype.create](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object/create)

-It's just about 1/2 of a Kb, minimized and gzipped.
-Yup, you read that right one *half* of a Kb.
+And, it's just about 1/2 of a Kb, minified and gzipped.
+Yup, you read that right: one *half* of a Kb.

-Inspired by @jashkenas' proposal: <https://gist.github.com/1329619>.

 ## Example

-Check it out -- define a base class:
+Check it out -- define a class (constructor function):

     var Bunny = classic({
       hop: function (length) { ... }